kroshu/kuka_drivers/doc/wiki/Home.md

 ### Setup

-The configuration files for the IP adresses are not used yet, so one has to edit the IP adresses and ports in the hardware interface cmake file and rebuild afterwards.
-The CLIENT_IP, CLIENT_PORT, CONTROLLER_IP and GRPC_PORT cmake variables must be modified to your used network setup.

-The control mode of the robot is also hard-coded in the Cmakelists.txt, you can choose either 1 (POSITION_CONTROL) or 3 (JOINT_IMPEDANCE_CONTROL).
-A rebuild is needed after control mode changes, run-time configurability is in progress.

-By default, the mock libraries are used, this can be also changed in the cmake file by setting MOCK_KUKA_LIBS to FALSE before building.
+By default, the mock libraries are used, this can be changed in the cmake file by setting MOCK_KUKA_LIBS to FALSE before building.

+The IP addresses of the client machine and controller must be given in the *config/eci_config.yaml* configuration file.
+A rebuild is not needed after the changes, but the file has to be modified before starting the nodes.
+The control mode of the robot can also be modified in the same configuration file: you can choose either 1 (POSITION_CONTROL), 3 (JOINT_IMPEDANCE_CONTROL) or 5 (TORQUE_CONTROL).
+This also sets the control_mode parameter of the robot manager node, which can be only modified at startup, control mode changes are not supported in runtime at the current state.

-Besides, the setting of scheduling priorities must be allowed for your user (extend /etc/security/limits.conf with "username	 -	 rtprio		 98")
+Besides, the setting of scheduling priorities must be allowed for your user (extend /etc/security/limits.conf with "username	 -	 rtprio		 98" and restart) to enable real-time performance.

 ### Usage